Gqlify/docs.gqlify.com/docs/jwt-signed-token.md

 });
 ```

-With putting some information in context, you can get this information in middleware layer or resolver layer.
+With putting some information in context, you can get this information in middleware layer or resolver layer and do the authentication flow as you want.